parklez/Half-Life-scripts/README.md

 Example: `bind g door`

 ### 2. Scripted Sequences
-All of them require Bunnymod XT [link](https://github.com/YaLTeR/BunnymodXT) and must be done at stable 100 fps, if your computer struggles to keep up, scripts will fail. \
+All sequences require Bunnymod XT [link](https://github.com/YaLTeR/BunnymodXT) and must be done at stable 100 fps, if your computer struggles to keep up, scripts will fail.
+Check possible solutions on the wiki [link](https://github.com/parklez/Half-Life-Scripts/wiki).
+For scripts requiring angles, use `bxt_hud_viewangles 1`.\
-Note that you can retry a sequence by executing `userconfig.cfg`.
+Tip: In case something goes wrong, `exec userconfig.cfg` and try again.

 #### Test Chamber A
 *This version is currently NOT allowed by speedrun.com/hl1 rules.*